donfrigo/open-multiple-links/README.md

 3. Run `npm start`
 4. Navigate to localhost:3000

-Or you can check out the progressive web app:
+Or you can check it out on Github pages:

 https://donfrigo.github.io/open-multiple-links/